MDyakova/primer_design_tool/README.md

 - **Customizable Parameters**: Allows users to specify primer length, Tm range, and product size.
 - **Gene Editing Focus**: Targets regions modified by CRISPR, TALENs, or other genome editing technologies.
 - **Dockerized**: Simple and consistent deployment across platforms.
+- **Snapgene of Genebank format for results**: Save results in Snapgene of Genebank format.

 ## Prerequisites